cneme23/great-_color_-game/README.md

-# The Great Color Guessing game Project
+# The Great Color Guessing Game Project
 + ## ___About___
     ```
     This is a simple Color Guessing Game using HTML, CSS and JS.